ghc-proposals/ghc-proposals/proposals/0000-incomplete-record-selectors.rst

 -----------------------
 The ``NoFieldSelectors`` extension allows users to suppress field selector functions, thereby avoiding the risk of calling a partial selector function in an expression.
-This does prevent use of ``OverloadedRecordDot`` for the field, however, so the proposed warning is still useful.
+This does not prevent use of ``OverloadedRecordDot`` for the field, however, so the proposed warning is still useful.

 This proposal assumes that ``HasField`` constraints always represent selectors,